Obituary of R. Lloyd Richey

 Online condolences may be made to the family at www.brusofuneralservice.com.

-Arrangements are through the Bruso-Desnoyers Funeral Service, Inc. in MaloneTo send flowers to the family of R. Richey, please visit Tribute Store
+Arrangements are through the Bruso-Desnoyers Funeral Service, Inc. in MaloneTo send flowers to the family or plant a tree in memory of R. Richey, please visit Tribute Store